davidthings/spokefpga/docs/_pages/pipelines.md

     hdelk.layout( graph, "host_communication" );
 </script>

-`escape` would turn the pipelines' `start` and `stop` packet delimiting signals into escape sequences, and `unescape` would do the opposite.
-This would make sending messages over an 8bit line more convenient.

 Again, the only code that would need to be written in this case is the highlighted code : the app code on the host and the Verilog internal code on the FPGA.